Guiding you toward graduation.

 How you can be involved

-We believe that the involvement of the parent/guardian is a critical factor in a student’s potential for success in the Compass program.
-Therefore, every student who is accepted and subsequently enrolled in the program will be required to grant a FERPA release so that the director of Compass may maintain regular and ongoing communication with the parent/guardian.
+While your student may move out of your home, they still need you…just in a different way.
+We believe that the support of a parent/guardian is a critical factor in a student’s college success.
+Therefore, every student who is enrolled in the Compass program will be asked to grant a FERPA release so that the director of Compass may maintain regular and ongoing communication with the parent/guardian.

 - Parents are invited to attend the campus visit day with their student and to participate in a post interview meeting with the Compass director.